farajabien/slug-store/packages/slug-store/README.md

 ---

+Slug Store is built for state persistence in single-page applications (SPAs).
+Its primary job is to take your application's state (like your projects, todos, and which project you're currently viewing) and encode it into the URL.
+This makes it incredibly easy to create shareable links, bookmark application states, and restore sessions seamlessly.

 ## How It Works

 Slug Store provides a `useSlugStore` hook that works just like React's `useState`, but with a superpower: it automatically saves your state to the most logical place.